afnascimento-sandbox/gh-templates/.github/ISSUE_TEMPLATE/02-bug.md

 ---
 name: 🐞 Report a Bug
-description: Report a bug found in the application
+about: Report a bug found in the application
 type: "Bug"
 ---